Key Takeaways

 Next time you build a comparison landing page, ask: Who is searching for this, and what are they hoping to find?
 Addressing the right intent is the single biggest lever on conversion rate, trust, and engagement.

-Users don't read - they scan.
+Users don't read — they scan.
 If they can't immediately find what they're looking for, they leave.
-A cluttered or overly salesy comparison page kills conversions.
+A cluttered or overly salesy comparison page kills conversions before they start.

-Ensure that the most critical information - pricing, features, support options, and integrations - is prominently displayed.
+The most critical information — pricing, features, support options, and integrations — needs to be prominently displayed.
 Place a clear, side-by-side comparison table at the top that touches all four.

-The type of comparison table you use depends on your product and the angle you are pushing.
+The type of comparison table you use depends on your product and the angle you're pushing.

 Short and concise tables: Best when you have a few key features to compare.